J3698/j3698.github.io/_posts/2021-09-12-symbol-recognition-in-overleaf-the-frontend-and-a-simple-backend.markdown

 thumb: /pics/thumb31.png
 ---

-Last spring, I felt typesetting proofs in LaTeX significantly slowed me down on homeworks.
-This was especially an issue very close to deadlines.
-While there are solutions to convert from mouse drawings or handwriting to LaTeX equations (such as detexify), none of them integrate seemlesly with Overleaf, the dominant LaTeX editor.
+Last spring, I felt typesetting proofs in LaTeX significantly slowed me down on homeworks, especially an hour before a deadline.
+There are solutions to convert from mouse drawings or handwriting to LaTeX (like detexify), but none integrate seemlesly with Overleaf, the dominant LaTeX editor.

 Enter extexify, a symbol recognition extension that I will build specifically to work in Overleaf.
-In this first post I'll be building out much of the front end, and a backend that does absolutely nothing.
+In this first post I'll build out much of the front end and a simple backend.

-Before we jump in: the code shown below may not represent the work I've done a few weeks from now; I wil likely open source everything at a later date.
-Additionally, I'm testing all of this in Firefox; some parts may have to be modified to work elsewhere.
+Before we jump in, note that as I update the extension, I won't update the code shown below.
+Additionally, I'm testing in Firefox, so some parts won't work on other browsers for now.

 ## The Whole Plan